 Development growth accounts for new properties, houses, subdivisions and other developments in the region.
-Property valuation adjustments received from the Valuer-General for 2022/2023 have resulted in an estimated 1.36% development growth in rates.
+Property development has resulted in an estimated 1.5% development growth in rates.

 Council will always, however, attempt to identify other sources of revenue where possible.